 Between 1996—2010, the MSN program graduated 114 FNPs and 35 Clinical Nurse Leaders, Clinical Nurse Specialists, Nurse Educators, and School Nurses.
 Most graduates have remained in Kern County and are leaders within the local healthcare community.

 During a period of statewide budget cuts, the difficult decision was made to suspend admissions to the CSUB MSN program.
-In 2010, our last FNP students completed their degrees.
+In 2010, the remaining FNP students completed their degrees.

-In the last four years, leaders within the community and on campus have monitored the trends within the healthcare system, our community’s needs, and the professional goals of our current and prospective students.
-A feasibility study was conducted indicating a need for more FNPs.
-A healthy FNP program is a valuable resource to the Central Valley and we are excited to be able to offer this opportunity to our Fall 2014 cohort.
+Between 2010-2014, leaders within our community and on campus monitored the trends within the healthcare system, our community’s needs, and the professional goals of our current and prospective students.
+A feasibility study was conducted, which indicated a tremendous need for more FNPs; a healthy MSN/FNP program is a critical resource for the Central Valley.